 The other source must be a map, chart, image, cartoon (non-written source)

 Part 3 – For each module answer one (1) of the following questions in a few sentences each, citing each of the sources you read for that module (secondary overview and primary).
-These should be 4-6 sentences each – don’t write us four essays, please.DO NOT WRITE FULL LENGTH ESSAYS
+These should be 4-6 sentences each – DO NOT WRITE FULL LENGTH ESSAYS

 How did migration and settlement of different peoples throughout the different environments of North America result in the development of different and complex societies?
-(1.1.I)

 How did the arrival of Europeans in North America trigger extensive demographic, economic and social change on both sides of the Atlantic?
-(1.2.I)

-What to bring on day 1p:
+What to bring on Day 1 (put your name on each document; staple documents with multiple pages):

-Two2 secondary sources with evidence of note-taking/interaction with the text.
+Two (2) artifacts of note-taking/interaction with the text.

-Two2 primary source HIPP document analysis sheets (there are copies at the end of this document.
+Two (2) primary source HIPP document analysis sheets (there are copies at the end of this document.

-Two2 answers to chosen questions based on evidence from the secondary and primary sources for each module.
+Two (2) answers to chosen questions utilizing evidence from the secondary and primary sources for each module.

-Step 2 –Assessment Period
+Step 2 –Assessment (This will take place at in class at the end of Period 1)

-At the end of the unit, your summer materials will be returned.
+At the end of the unit, you will receive your summer folder back.
 You will use this work, along with your notes from the unit, to create an in-depth outline that addresses 1 of the thesis statements below.
 The outline will follow the format of a College Board AP US History essay and incorporate evidence from your summer work.
-You will have 30 minutes in class toto create the outline in class.
+You will have 30 minutes to create the outline in class.

 The Prompts: